rcrampton1/ServianTechChallenge/README.md

 To deploy the infrastructure to support the Servian Application please follow these stages:

-Check you have met the following requirements [here](#Pre-requisites-or-Requirements-for-the-solution)
+Check you have met the following Pe-requisites [here](#Pre-requisites-for-the-solution)

 # Run by Pipeline

-If you want to run this via a CI tool, I have given example with Github workflow but this could be another tool like Jenkins/Teamcity etc.
+If you want to run this via a CI tool, I have given an example with Github workflow, but an alternative tool could be e.g. Jenkins/Teamcity etc.

 1. Sign into Github with your account
 2. Clone/fork this repo